RWS/ISHBootstrap/Topics/About xISHServer module.md

 At this moment of time I don't want to publish the module to gallery yet.
 If you still want to use it then you need to publish it to an internal nuget server and install it from there.

+# Why is this not a DSC module?

+Because when I started the interal code, I didn't had the time to investigate DSC.